iamrubayet/iamrubayet.github.io/index.md

 ___

-Love building things!, I'm a undergrad student of [Patukhali Science and Technology University](http://pstu.ac.bd/).
-It's my ex­cuse for toy­ing around with new ideas and prac­tic­ing the craft of reading.
+Love building things!, I'm a software engineer and undergrad student of [Patukhali Science and Technology University](http://pstu.ac.bd/).
+It's my ex­cuse for toy­ing around with new ideas and prac­tic­ing the craft of new technologies.
 Currently working and interested in Fullstack development,machine learning,data science,deep learning etc....

 What I cannot create, I do not understand.
                                     — Richard Feynman